New Cemetery

 Neighbourhood Plan

 Neighbourhood planning is a way for communities to have a say in the future of the places where they live and work.
 It gives you the power to produce a plan with real legal weight that directs development in your local area.
-It helps:

 - choose where you want new homes, shops and offices to be built